 - Connect the GPS to your laptop.
 You may need to use a serial to USB converter cable for this purpose.

-- Select in the KisMAC GPS preferences.
+- Select use CoreLocation to get coordinates in the KisMAC GPS preferences.

 - Choose use GPS coordinates in the GPS preferences.